Luke 13:22-24

 Again, that apocryphal account is not Scripture.
 It’s not inspired.
 It’s not breathed out by God.
 But they could find biblical support for that view in Isaiah 10:22, “Although your people Israel be is the sand of the sea, only a remnant of them will return.”
 And for the rest, the many, not the remnants they believe the rest of that text confined all of those to judgment because destruction is decreed, it says in that verse.
 The next verse says the Lord God of hosts will make a full end, as decreed in the midst of all the Earth.

 So this guy comes asking a question.
 He’s trying to draw Jesus into taking sides in this debate.
-Which one do you prefer, the many are the few.
+Which one do you prefer, the many or the few.
 And in my mind’s eye I like to picture this guy as a recent seminary graduate.
 This newly minted junior rabbi.
 Recently credentialed, he’s eager to get to the bottom of stuff.
 He wants to, get down and find all the answers.
-Solve all the theological dilemmas in Israel and he’s asking, “which is it, Lord?
+Solve all the theological dilemmas in Israel and he’s asking, which is it, Lord?
 Are there many being saved?
 All Israel, except for the worst?
 All Israel, or only a few being saved, just the remnant?
 Which side do you take?
 Lord?
-Which side of the controversy do you stand on?”
+Which side of the controversy do you stand on?

 Or maybe I’m giving this guy a little too much credit.
 Maybe he’s just one of those debate groupies, you know, likes to show up and watch the fight.
 If he lived today, he’d be wasting a lot of time watching debates on YouTube, following all his favorite apologetics gurus.
 This is the guy maybe, that likes the good intellectual tennis match.
 Ideas batted back and forth across the net.
 Good sport.
 Interesting, even fun to watch.

-But for all intents, purposes, everything practical, this hearer, this questioner, comes away unchanged and cemented in his opinions.
+But for all intent, purposes, everything practical, this hearer, this questioner, comes away unchanged and cemented in his opinions.
 When he watches the debate, when he watches the fight, he takes a side.
 He affirms himself in whatever side he’s watching, right?
 So my justification for describing the questioner in admittedly less than flattering terms, it’s because of the essence of his question.

-If you look more closely and consider what he’s asking you consider the information he’s seeking from the Lord, he says.
+If you look more closely and consider what he’s asking, you consider the information he’s seeking from the Lord, he says.
 “Lord, will those who are saved be few?”
 Look, whatever the answer is to that question.
 What does he think he’s going to do with that information?
-First thing about the question, whatever that answer might be, it has very.
-This question has very little to do with himself, right?
+First thing about the question, whatever that answer might be, it has very, this question has very little to do with himself, right?
 It, it has no practical bearing on his life.

 In other words, if Jesus answered his question with a straight forward yes or straight forward no, what’s he gonna do with the information, right?
 If Jesus even gave the exact number of the elect of God ordained and chosen before the foundation of the world.
 Here’s the number.
 I mean, what difference practically is that gonna make in his life?